MicrosoftDocs/globalization/globalization/fonts-layout/font-support.md

 - Times New Roman

 The new Aero-theme user interface font, Segoe UI, also provides Unicode 5.0 support for Latin, Greek, Cyrillic and Arabic.
-Unicode 5.0 additions were also made to other Arabic fonts as well as several of the Indic-script fonts.
+Unicode 5.0 additions were also made to other Arabic fonts and several of the Indic-script fonts.

 Extension B fonts for the SimSun and MingLiU families were added, as well as a variation of MingLiU with HKSCS support.

 The Uighur language uses Arabic script, which was already supported.
 However, a different font is required for Uighur typography.
-The Microsoft Uighur font was added to support this.
+The Microsoft Uighur font was added to support Uighur typography.

 Uniscribe’s font fallback mechanism for Unicode supplementary planes was enhanced to support different fallback fonts depending on the starting font.
 In this way, fallback for CJK Extension B characters uses appropriate fonts for the given language.
 For example, for user interface displayed using the SimSun font (Simplified Chinese), the fallback font for Extension B is SimSun-ExtB.

 New APIs were added to Uniscribe to support OpenType advanced typographic functionality in non-complex scripts.
-This provides a way for clients to expose advanced font capabilities such as language-specific glyphs; discretionary ligatures; true typographic small caps, superscripts and subscripts; old-style as well as tabular digits.
+This provides a way for clients to expose advanced font capabilities such as language-specific glyphs; discretionary ligatures; true typographic small caps, superscripts and subscripts; old-style and tabular digits.

 Windows Vista includes the Cambria Math font, which has additional tables used to support layout of mathematical formulas.
-Special software support is also required to render math formulas, however.
+Note that special software support is also required to render math formulas.
-This is provided in Microsoft Office 2007, but not in Windows Vista text-stack components.
+Mathematical formula support is provided in Microsoft Office 2007, but not in Windows Vista text-stack components.

 Prior to Windows Vista, Uniscribe had Arabic, Hebrew and Thai shaping engines that worked with legacy, pre-OpenType fonts, but not for fonts that support those scripts using OpenType glyph substitution and positioning mechanisms.
 The versions of fonts for Arabic, Hebrew and Thai included in Windows Vista were changed to use OpenType.